spm/spm-docs/docs/manual/faces/bayesian.md

 ## Specification

-Press the <span class="smallcaps">Specify 1st-level</span> button.
+Press the `Specify 1st-level` button.
 This will call up an fMRI specification job in the batch editor window.
 Then

 - Load the `categorical_spec.mat` job file created for the classical analysis.

-- Open "Subject/Session", highlight "Scans".
+- Open `Subject/Session`, highlight `Scans`.

-- Deselect the smoothed functional images using the 'unselect all' option available from a right mouse click in the SPM file selector (bottom window).
+- Deselect the smoothed functional images using the `unselect all` option available from a right mouse click in the SPM file selector (bottom window).

-- Select the unsmoothed functional images using the `^wa.*` filter and "select all" option available from a right mouse click in the SPM file selector (top right window).
+- Select the unsmoothed functional images using the `^wa.*` filter and `select all` option available from a right mouse click in the SPM file selector (top right window).
 The Bayesian analysis uses a spatial prior where the spatial regularity in the signal is estimated from the data.
 It is therefore not necessary to create smoothed images if you are only going to do a Bayesian analysis.

-- Press "Done".
+- Press `Done`.

-- Highlight "Directory" and select the `DIR/bayesian` directory you created earlier (you will first need to deselect the `DIR/categorical` directory).
+- Highlight `Directory` and select the `DIR/bayesian` directory you created earlier (you will first need to deselect the `DIR/categorical` directory).